 The Regional Officer, Safety, ICAO European and North Atlantic Office (EUR/NAT Office) will serve as the RESG Secretary.
 The ICAO Regional Office, Europe and North Atlantic, and ICAO Headquarters will provide additional administrative and technical support as needed.

-Each project team will have a rapporteur, who will produce summary of discussions for reporting to the RESG Secretary.
+Each project team established by RESG will have a rapporteur, who will produce summary of discussions for reporting to the RESG Secretary.
 Project team meetings will normally not be supported by the ICAO Secretariat.

 The RESG, as much as possible in partnership with other regional safety initiatives: